 Today’s workforce is the most diverse it’s ever been due to a combination of DEI developments and the increased tendency towards remote working.
 To keep teams connected and focused on organizational milestones and missions, employee experience and engagement have become priority metrics for success.
 This puts the top talent in the driving seat.

 “2020 was about crisis response amid a global pandemic, and 2021 was about adapting to challenges like employee burnout, remote work, and hiring and retention in a job market defined by labor shortages and unprecedented employee turnover.
-2022 will center on navigating the new normal and employees’ elevated power in this tight labor market.”
+This year will center on navigating the new normal and employees’ elevated power in this tight labor market.”

 Daniel Zhao, Economist and Data Scientist